akinremisa/rfsed/README.md

 git clone https://github.com/akinremisa/rfsed.git

 # Change directory to the same directory that this repo is in (i.e., same directory as setup.py and environment.yml)
-cd cd rfsed  # That's the standard name the folder should have
+cd rfsed  # That's the standard name the folder should have

 # Create the conda environment, install dependencies, and install the rfsed package using environment.yml
 conda env create -f environment.yml